TheKerWin/v-finder.js/README.md

 # v-finder.js
-An opensource tool to detect vulnerabilities in JavaScript code.
+An opensource tool for detecting vulnerabilities in JavaScript code.